 - Spanish: Genciana.

-- Environment: The gentian plant grows in meadows and sunny slopes, in mountainous areas of Central and southern Europe, preferably in calcareous soils.
-The plant is cultivated in America.
+- Environment: The gentian plant grows in meadows and sunny slopes in mountainous areas of Central and Southern Europe, preferably in calcareous soils.
+It is also cultivated in America.

-- Description: Vivacious plant of the Gentianaceae family, growing from 60 to 100 cm high, with a smooth, upright stem from which large, oval-shaped flowers grow opposite one another.
-Its flowers are bright yellow and grow in clusters.
+- Description: This vigorous plant of the Gentianaceae family grows from 60 to 100 cm high.
+It has a smooth, upright stem from which large, oval-shaped flowers grow opposite one another.
+The flowers are bright yellow and grow in clusters.

 - Parts of the plant used medicinally: The root.